-Jose Maria Olazabal reflects on the 20th and 25th anniversaries of his two victories at Augusta
+Jose Maria Olazabal reflects on the highs and lows of his 1994 and 1999 Masters tournament victories at Augusta National Golf Club.

-His return in 1997, and his subsequent second Masters title in 1999 was a comeback story many could not have predicted.
-We travelled to Costa Navarino in Greece – where he's designing two new courses – to meet Olazabal, and he shared his memories of those two years with us.
+Olazabal's return in 1997, and his subsequent second Masters title in 1999 was a comeback story many could not have predicted for the Spaniard.
+Here, ahead of the 2020 Masters tournament, the Ryder Cup great shares his memories of those two triumphs at Augusta National with us.

 The first is a story of relief, of what it took, and what it meant, for him to finally achieve his dream.
 The second is undoubtedly a story of triumph, of getting back to a place he hadn't thought possible, and of the jubilation he felt earning that Green Jacket for a second time.

 THE MASTERS: Visit our dedicated Augusta National preview section